The public education system has always been my worst enemy and my rival(not the good rival).

 My favorite is the website Way With Words.

-Another one of my favorite things to do to improve my writing and vocabulary is reading conservative news.
-I’m partial to Breitbart, Drudge Report, and The Daily Caller.
+Another one of my favorite things to do to improve my writing and vocabulary is reading conservative news and satirical news outlets.
+I’m partial to Breitbart, Drudge Report, The Daily Caller, The Onion and Babylonian Bee.

 Here’s a bonus for reading conservative websites that will sure to trigger some mooshcookies.